joelmacias/MVCTicTacToe/README.md

 	* Logic, and data required to play a game of TTT.
 Represent game board, players, validate input, determine winner, etc.

 * ControllerTicTacToe
    * Communicates user input from VTT object to MTT object.
-Responds to VTT object with MTT's response
+Responds to VTT object with MTT's response.

 * ViewTicTacToe
 	* Responsible for prompting, and accepting user input.
 Hands user input to CTT, accepts CTT response, and prompts user with appropriate message.
 Displays game board, and winner.